dwinter/rensembl/README.md

 ##examples

-There is still a lot to do, but there are some complete functions.
+There is still a lot to do.
+The plan is to work on low-level functions that return simple R objects (xml or json as parsed by `XML` and `jsonlite` and character vectors other return-types)  then build higher-level classes and functions on top of that.
+Some of the low-level functions already implemented might be helpful:

 ### convert within-transcript coordinates to genomic coordinates: